-- 7.1 The Company shall disclose on its website all events or information which has been disclosed to stock exchange(s). <<Not required>> We should be specific. - 7.2 Such disclosures shall be retained on the website of the Company for a minimum period of five years. - 7.3 At the end of the fifth year the information shall be archived and preserved for a further period of three years.
+- 7.1 The Company shall disclose on its website all events or information which has been disclosed to stock exchange(s). - 7.2 Such disclosures shall be retained on the website of the Company for a minimum period of five years. - 7.3 At the end of the fifth year the information shall be archived and preserved for a further period of three years.